Lucaszw/Resume/README.md

 ### Game Developer & Designer for English Islands
 #### January 2022 - Present
-- Lead Game Developer for English Islands: a Unity based game for teaching English to children
+- Lead Game Developer for English Islands: a web based game for teaching English to children
-- English Islands utilizes a combination of cutting edge technologies such as voice recognition along with WebAssembly / WebGL
+- English Islands utilizes a combination of cutting edge technologies such as voice recognition (and previously WebGL / WebAssembly)
-- Using our backend software: we can create catered education experiences & levels for teachers and parents
+- Developed with the following software stack: Node, VueJS, Express, PostgreSQL, and Sequelize.

 #### November 2020 - Present